vascolleitao/las/README.md

   >>= las::reduce(las::max<int>());
 ```

-Note that the first reduce is applied to the original collection, and the second reduce is applied after mapping "complex_computation" to all collection elements.
+Note that the first reduce is applied to the original collection, and the second reduce is applied after mapping `complex_computation` to all collection elements.
 But both reduces are computed in the same loop.
+`
 ```cpp
 std::vector<int> vec(100);
 auto [sum_before_map, sum_after_map] = vec